Home / Clergy Wellbeing / Diocesan support of clergy well-being

 The Diocese’s Bullying and Harassment Policy is available here and includes information on safeguarding.

-A number of clergy reflective practice groups are now developing across the diocese.
-Encouragement to join such groups is coming from the experience of taking part in Action Learning Sets in substantive clergy training (eg New Incumbents Residential, Riverside Leadership Programme and Renewing Vision Renewing Ministry).
+A number of groups are now developing across the Diocese.
+Encouragement to join such groups is coming from the experience of taking part in Action Learning Sets in clergy training (eg New Incumbents Residential, Riverside Leadership Programme and Renewing Vision Renewing Ministry).
 This is a growing piece of work; it is encouraging to see these groups taking root.
 Please contact your Area Director of Ministry if you would like to join a group.

 Every member of the clergy is expected to have a spiritual director or equivalent.
 A ‘match-making’ service is offered by the London Centre for Spiritual Direction (LCSD) to link people to potential Spiritual Directors.
 LCSD now has around 200 Spiritual Directors as members of its Community.
 LCSD hosts two training programmes for spiritual directors as well as on-going support, training and supervision.